Office of the Secretary of State

 A: It is not addressed in the Code, but we would suggest that you should retain the receipt books for 22 months following the election closest to the effective date of the applications.
 Please communicate with your county voter registrar, who may have their own timeline of retaining the receipt books.

-Q: What if I was appointed but still have not gone through the training adopted by the Secretary of State’s office?
+Q: What if I was appointed but still have not gone through the training?

 A: Until you have completed the training, you may not receive any person’s voter registration application.

-The Secretary of State's office or the Voter Registrar (who may be the County Clerk, County Elections Administrator, or County Tax Assessor-Collector) in your county.
+For more information, contact the Secretary of State's office or the Voter Registrar (who may be the County Clerk, Elections Administrator, or Tax Assessor-Collector) in your county.

-Published by the Elections Division of the Secretary of State's office
+Published by the Elections Division of the Office of the Secretary of State

 Publicado por la División de Elecciones de la oficina del Secretario de Estado